-The Matrix (or CAA Form 24109-02) which needs to be competed and accompany a security exposition sets out exactly what needs to be in the QA system and how to set it out in your security exposition.
+The Part 109 rule compliance matrix form, which needs to be completed and accompany a security exposition, sets out exactly what needs to be in the QA system and how to set it out in your security exposition.
+This form is available on the CAA website: search for 'Forms' and click on the filter for Part 109.